WebOrigami/docs/src/content/concepts/steps.md

 <a href="/demos/aboutUs/" target="_blank">sample About Us site</a>
 and click on a few pages to get a feel for it.

-If you're a person who can write formulas in a spreadsheet like Excel, you can use Web Origami to build a site like this About Us site.
+If you're a person who can write formulas in a spreadsheet, you can use Origami to build this About Us site.

 ## Start